corsfix/docs/src/content/docs/platform/firebase-hosting.md

 ## Custom Domains

-If you've connected a custom domain to your Firebase Hosting project, be sure to add your custom domain (e.g., `https://yourdomain.com`) to the allowed origins in the Corsfix dashboard instead of the default Firebase-generated URL.
+If you've connected a custom domain to your Firebase Hosting project, be sure to add your custom domain (e.g., `https://yourdomain.com`) to the origin domains in the Corsfix dashboard instead of the default Firebase-generated URL.